Galooshi/import-js/README.md

 }
 ```

-The daemon will print results to `stdout` in JSON format.
-The response will
+Results are printed to `stdout` in JSON format.
+The response will look the same
-look the same as what the command-line tool produces.
+as what the command-line tool produces.
+If an error occurs, it will also end up
+in `stdout` as JSON (an object with an `error` key).

 On startup, the daemon will print a path to a logfile.
 If you want to find out
 what's going on behind the scenes, you can inspect this file.
 If you don't have